Friday, August 8, 2025

 ‘They always say there are two kinds of people, hands-on and hands-off.
 They really liked how Blosnik took our class out to dig fossils—’ (p.
 13-14)

-On Kismet and her relationship with her mother:
+On Kismet and her relationship with her mother, especially when Kismet went through a goth phase:

 Like all mothers and daughters, both Kismet and Crystal went through Kismet’s phases.
 Before she took a job and cleaned up her act, Kismet was a goth, a dollar-store goth, but wasn’t that the point?
 One bleary night she self-dyed her shiny hair a harsh lusterless blue-black, set off her narrow eyes with thick black lines, and brushed her eyelids with gradations of purple and maroon.
 Crystal didn’t react when Kismet came downstairs the next morning and went to school.
 So she upped the ante.
 Tried to be secretive about her stick and poke tattoos.
 Kismet and Martin had memorized some of their namesake Edgar Allan’s work.
 Crystal caught a glimpse of the word nevermore on Kismet’s shoulder blade and a raven that came out looking like a pigeon.
 She pretended not to notice.
 In truth, she was depressed about it for weeks.
 Kismet’s clothes were from rummage sales or Thrifty Life, all black of course.
 Some she shredded artfully, others were ripped or worn thin already.
 Kismet was sent home for the slashes beneath her butt that went too high and showed violet panties.
 She was sent home again for sneaking out of the house wearing a T-shirt printed with fake breasts including nipples—she’d found the T-shirt in a garbage can.